 This vacuum incurs moderately high recurring costs.

-This vacuum and its charging dock have a similarly compact footprint to most other robot vacuums, so you can set up its charging dock almost anywhere.
-The dock also features a slot for any excess length of power cable, as well as a protective pad to prevent the wet mop pads from soaking your floors
+This vacuum and its charging dock are pretty small, so you can set them up almost anywhere.
+The dock also features a slot for any excess power cable and a protective pad to prevent the wet mop pads from soaking your floors.

 The battery performance is superb.
 In its high-power 'Max' mode, it supplies roughly 70 minutes of cleaning time.
 You can stretch it to over 180 minutes if it's run in 'Eco' mode.
 Battery life in the default 'Normal' setting falls neatly between either of those extremes, with a runtime of just over 100 minutes.
 The IQ also charges relatively quickly for a robot vacuum, much faster than alternatives with comparable runtime, like the Roborock Q5/Q5+.
 Unfortunately, it doesn't remember the suction setting used in previous cleaning sessions, so you'll need to manually specify the 'Max' or 'Eco' settings if you want to use them at the start of every cleaning session.